 A key element of the conduit is that each participant retains the absolute right to decide when and where their contributions are distributed.
 WECA, the administering body of the conduit, provides information to members about candidates, political events, offers suggestions as to where contributions would be most beneficial, but the ultimate decision on whether a contribution is made rests solely with each participant.

 FREQUENTLY ASKED QUESTIONSQ.
 Should I participate in ACRE or in the WECA Direct Givers Fund?

 A. PACs and conduits each have their distinct advantages, so participation in both is encouraged.
 Contributions to ACRE are in the form of dues and ACRE funds are distributed to state and federal candidates through a committee process.
 Contributions to WECA Direct Givers Fund are made with a deposit by check or payroll deduction and creation of an account.
-The withdrawals for political donations are determined by the individual account holder and can only be made to state candidates.
+The withdrawals for political donations are determined by the individual account holder.

 Q. How do I contribute to ACRE and/or the WECA Direct Givers Fund?